 When one is suffering from gallstones, it is important to stick to a recommended diet plan.
 The gallbladder plays a vital role in the well functioning of the body and it is necessary to take great care with regard to its health.
 It helps to collect and store bile, an important fluid in the digestion process of fats.
 However, this organ differs greatly from other body organs like the liver, heart, and the kidney as it is not quite necessary when it comes to the health and well functioning of the body.

-At times, it may stop functioning well; especially when there develops gallstones but still, people may not be aware of the problem.
+At times, it may stop functioning well; especially when there develop gallstones but still, people may not be aware of the problem.
 There exist two types of gallstones namely: pigment stones and cholesterol stones.
 The former occurs when there is an excess amount of bilirubin in the bile.

-Diets in this case, play a big role in determining the type of gallstones one develops.
-For instance, foods rich in fat and cholesterol but with low fibre content are known to increase* the risks of developing this condition.
+Diets, in this case, play a big role in determining the type of gallstones one develops.
+For instance, foods rich in fat and cholesterol but with low fiber content are known to increase the risks of developing this condition.
 Although it is hard to alter the list of foods you consume, it is important for you to take control of what you eat.
-In this case, keeping a healthy body weight can greatly help reduce* the risks of developing gallstones.
+In this case, keeping a healthy body weight can greatly help reduce the risks of developing gallstones.

 Healthy foods for your gallbladder include: